The LinkedIn Viral Content Formula: Reverse-Engineered from 100+ Viral AI Posts

 What "Viral" Actually Means on LinkedIn

 A post with 500 comments from relevant professionals will reach dramatically more people than a post with 500 likes, because comments are a higher-weight signal and because commenter networks see the post in their feeds.
-This is why comment-optimized posts consistently outreach engagement-optimized posts on LinkedIn.
+This is why comment-optimized posts consistently outperform engagement-optimized posts on LinkedIn.

 Viral Content Element Impact Chart